 Starter cubes are a larger and more versatile type of starter plug.
-They’re often made from Rockwool, peat or coco coir and so bring all the properties of those hydroponic media into an easy to handle shape.
+They’re often made from Rockwool, peat, or coco coir and so they bring all the properties of those hydroponic media into an easy-to-handle shape.

-But Oasis is an environmental nightmare.
+But Oasis cubes are an environmental nightmare.
 It’s not biodegradable and unlike a lot of the inorganic substances used in hydroponic growing it sheds over the course of its use.
-These microplastics eventually enter waterways and wind up inside marine animal.
+These microplastics eventually enter waterways and wind up inside marine animals.

 While it might seem like a great growing medium there are plenty of other good starter options that don’t carry these risks, so it’s best avoided.

 Rice hulls are very, very cheap.
-They have pretty solid statistics, with good water holding capacity and a serviceable amount of air pockets.
-They’re very light too and blend well with whatever other growing media used in beds or baskets.
+They have pretty solid statistics, with good water-holding capacity and a serviceable amount of air pockets.
+They’re very light too and blend well with whatever other growing media is used in beds or baskets.

 That said they need heavy preparation before use.
 They aren’t sterile and can bring any number of contaminants along for the ride.
 They must be parboiled before they become an effective growing medium.
 But it’s really not a lot of work for the home grower who might need a growing medium that’s both cheap and sustainable.

 Sawdust is something of a dark horse when it comes to most hydroponics gardens.
 It’s cheap and readily available.
-It’s also very sustainable as it’s a by product of the timber industry.
-It has pretty solid numbers compared to other material.
-Its water holding capacity is good though not spectacular, and it holds nutrients and air well.
+It’s also very sustainable as it’s a by-product of the timber industry.
+It has pretty solid numbers compared to other materials.
+Its water-holding capacity is good though not spectacular, and it holds nutrients and air well.
 It’s an excellent choice to add into Dutch buckets or other bedded systems.

 You do need to watch out for what type of wood your sawdust is made from if you want to add it to your hydroponic project.
-Some timbers are actively toxic to plants making them a riskier than average option.
+Some timbers are harmfull to plants making sawdust a riskier option than the average grow medium.
 It also decomposes readily and can’t be reused.
 But it’s hard to go past the price and once you pull it out of the rig it’ll compost nicely or serve well as garden mulch.

 Wood chips are chunky bits of timber left over when trees are cut down to lumber.
 Like sawdust it’s cheap.
 If you’re close to a timber mill you might be able to nab some for free.